fuglede/covid-19-dk-data/README.md

+Archived: SSI stopped updating the daily data on March 31, 2023.

 # Danish COVID-19 data

 Every day, [SSI publishes new tracking data](https://covid19.ssi.dk/overvagningsdata/download-fil-med-overvaagningdata) on COVID-19 for Denmark.
 However, automatically finding the most recent data and using it is a bit awkward due to files being randomly named and zipped.
 The purpose of this repository is simply to automate the annoying parts, making the data as accessible as possible.